eclipse-hawkbit/hawkbit/docs/src/main/resources/news/2018-07-26-first-release.md

 in two flavors: the default image uses the internal H2 database, while the images with `-mysql` suffix contain the MySQL driver to allow connecting a MySQL database.
-In addition to the Docker image, the hawkBit repository contains a [docker-compose.yml](https://github.com/eclipse/hawkbit/blob/master/hawkbit-runtime/hawkbit-update-server/docker/docker-compose.yml) that not only starts the Update Server, but futher includes a MySQL database and a RabbitMQ message queue.
+In addition to the Docker image, the hawkBit repository contains a [docker-compose.yml](https://github.com/eclipse/hawkbit/blob/master/hawkbit-runtime/hawkbit-update-server/docker/docker-compose.yml) that not only starts the Update Server, but futher includes a MySQL database and a  RabbitMQ message broker so you're able to use Device Management Federation (DMF) as well.

 To start the hawkBit Update Server image, open a terminal and run: